INV3NTisKING/Getting_and_Cleaning_Data_Project/CodeBook.md

 - "activity_labels.txt""
 - "features.txt"

-Lastly I merged the "train" data using cbind and the "test" data usnig cbind.
-Then used rbind to merge the binded "train" and "test" datas.
+Lastly I merged the "train" data using cbind() and the "test" data usnig cbind().
+Then used rbind() to merge the binded "train" and "test" datas.

 # 2. Extract only the measurements on the mean and standard deviation for each measurement.